A Colorful and Agriculturally Rich Photo Essay

 Marrakech is the fourth largest city in the Kingdom of Morocco.
-It is one of the four Imperial cities of Morocco and was founded in 1070.
-The city is situated west of the foothills of the Atlas Mountains.
+It is one of the four Imperial cities of Morocco and began in 1070.
+The city is west of the foothills of the Atlas Mountains.

 Berber farmers have inhabited the region since Neolithic times.
 The Almoravids established the first major structures in the city and impacted its layout for centuries to come.
 The red walls of the town, built by Ali ibn Yusuf in 1122–1123, and various buildings constructed in red sandstone afterward have given the city the nickname “Red City.”
 Marrakesh increased in subsequent years, becoming a cultural, religious, and trading center.

 Marrakech has a medina that is a designated UNESCO World Heritage Site.
 The medina ramparts stretch for about 12 miles.
-They were built in the 12th century as protective fortifications.
+The construction was in the 12th century as protective fortifications.
 The reddish walls stand up to 19 feet high and have 20 gates and 200 towers.
 Initially, we found the Medina overwhelming as you had to be constantly wary of fast-moving motorbikes flying through the crowded narrow alleyways, missing pedestrians frequently by inches.
-This was not the case in all the other markets of Morocco we visited.
+This was not the case in all the other markets of Morocco.
 Despite fearing being hit by a motorbike, the Medina and the souks within are fascinating and bustling.
 The city of Marrakech has 18 souks, the largest of the markets in Morocco.
 The demand for handmade artisan products employs many Moroccans.

 Jena el-Fnaa Square